nourasharawy/Restaurant-Application/README.md

 # Restaurant Application

+Restaurant is a mobile application generated in Flutter as forntend ,and Dart language as backend.
-Restaurant Application shows collection of food categories in Restaurant, each category has 1 meal or more .
+It shows collection of food categories in the Restaurant, each category has 1 meal or more .
 It enables the user to choose his favorite meals, set his filters and change the application theme and flixable in landscape and portrait moods.
 Also , it supports the Arabic and English language.
-Generated in Flutter as forntend ,and Dart language as backend.